 After individual review, a meeting of the reviewers is held to discuss each applicant and together it is decided which applicants will be invited for an interview.
 Applicants who are not invited for an interview are no longer under consideration and will be sent a notification via email.
 Notifications are made to all applicants by December 15.

 Applicants remaining under consideration are notified via email and offered an opportunity to interview.
 They are given the option to come to Virginia Tech on one of four days during early January.
 While an on-site interview is required in all but exceptional cases, it is recognized that there may be emergencies or life events that prohibit an applicant from visiting.
 In those cases, applicants may be offered a phone or Skype interview, which would occur in the same time frame as on-site interviews.

 Both remote and on-site interviews follow a standard format using the same questions.
 On-site, each applicant meets briefly in rotation with small teams of interviewers as well as with the training director.
 For remote interviews, the process is the same, with small teams of interviewers rotating through a conference call.
-Interviewees are welcome to contact specific staff directly if they have additional questions.
+Interviewees should be prepared to answer general questions about their interest and preparation, as well as respond to practice-based questions such as clinical scenarios and role play.
+Interviewees are welcome to contact specific staff directly if they have additional questions after their interview.

-Following the interviews, applicants are again evaluated independently by staff and interns and individual rankings submitted by each reviewer for compilation.
-A subsequent meeting of all reviewers is held to discuss their evaluations of each applicant.
-At this meeting, a decision is made concerning whether an applicant remains under consideration or is dropped from consideration.
+Following the interviews, each applicant is again evaluated and ranked independently by staff and interns and individual rankings submitted by each reviewer for compilation.
+A subsequent meeting of all reviewers is held to discuss their evaluations of each applicant and at this meeting, a final decision is made concerning whether an applicant remains under consideration or is dropped from consideration.
 For the applicants that remain under consideration, a final rank order is determined by consensus of reviewers.
 The Training Program participates in the National Matching process and the rankings are submitted electronically to NMS by the prescribed deadline.